SmartCheck FAQs and HowTos: General

 How much data can I store before the memory of the SmartCheck is full?

-For as long as there is free memory available, all measurement data is stored in the internal flash memory of the SmartCheck.
+For as long as there is free memory available, all measurement data is stored in the internal flash memory of the SmartCheck device.
 When there is only 5MB of free memory left, the system starts to delete the oldest measurement data to free up space for new data.
 But is does this in an intelligent manner, by removing single measurement points from historical data, for example by removing hourly measurements and keep only one measurement per day.
 The longer back in history, the fewer data points are kept.
 This way, the system can store data for a very long time, even with limited memory.

 My SmartCheck has the wrong time.
 How can I fix this?